 In-vitro helices of BAR domains have suggested that Rvs might form a similar helical scaffold.
 Correlating CLEM and centroid movements has proposed that an Rvs scaffold covers the entire membrane tube up to the base of the future vesicle (Picco et al. 2015).

 In diploid Rvs strains, more Rvs can be recruited, at a much faster rate than in WT cells (Fig.3.9 B-C, Fig.4.2).
 Disassembly dynamics of 4xd, however, is the same as in 2xd (Fig.3.9C, Fig.4.3).
 The sharp decay of fluorescent intensity of WT Rvs (1xh in haploids, 2xd in diploids) indicates that all of the protein is suddenly released, consistent with a BAR scaffold that breaks upon vesicle scission, releasing all the membrane-bound protein at once.
 A similar decay in the 4xd strain suggests that all the Rvs here is also bound to the membrane.
 Since the membrane is able to accommodate 1.4x the amount of BAR protein as the WT, it would suggest that at lower protein amounts, a tight helix that covers the entire tube is not likely.
 Adding molecules to such a tube would result in a change in Rvs assembly and disassembly dynamics.
 Further, additional molecules would have to be added at the top or base of a tight scaffold.
 At the top, the radius of curvature is decreased compared to the tube since this is the rounded vesicle region.
 At the base, the plasma membrane is flat, and the Rvs BAR domain is similarly unlikely to favour interactions here.
 Otherwise the scaffold would have to be disrupted to add new molecules, which would likely slow down recruitment rate rather than speed it up.
 Molecules could also be added concentric to a pre-existing scaffold.
-The concave surface of Rvs is known thus far to interact with lipids, and multiple layers of BAR domains on the membrane tube would probably not show the sudden disassembly seen here.
+The concave surface of Rvs is known to interact with lipids, and multiple layers of BAR domains on the membrane tube would probably not show the sudden disassembly seen here.

 That the membrane surface area does not change in the 4xd compared to 2xd is assumed from the identical movement of Sla1 in both cases (Fig.3.9A).
 It is possible that a wider tube is formed, which would increase the membrane surface area for BAR binding.
 This would, however, require the BAR domains to interact with a lower radius of curvature than in WT.
 This seems unlikely, and in the absence of any indication otherwise, I assume that the membrane tubes in all diploid and haploid cases have the same width.